App version: 0.1.0

 Can I Change My Student Loan Servicer?

 If you’ve had frustrating experiences with your current student loan servicer, you might be wondering if you can switch to a new one.
 Unfortunately, you usually don’t get to choose your loan servicer — it’s assigned to you.
-There is one exception, though.
-If you consolidate your federal student loans with a Direct consolidation loan, you’ll typically get to choose a new loan servicer from among the Department of Education’s loan servicing partners.
-If your loan servicer has been misleading or done something egregious, you can also submit a complaint with proof of your claim to the Department of Education.
+However, if your loan servicer has been misleading or done something egregious, you can submit a complaint with proof of your claim to the Department of Education.
 Refinancing your student loans can also result in a new lender and loan servicer.
 However, you’ll be assigned whichever loan servicer works with your new lender, rather than getting to choose your own.

 The Takeaway